JagGlo/playOmics/README.md

 #> [1]  1093 15037
 ```

-After applying this filter, data reduced from 20k variables to ~15 k.
+After applying this filter, data was reduced from 20k variables to
+around 15k.

 - **filter missing data** - similar to above, but the variables are
-  removed based upon % of missing values (e.g. variables with more than
+  removed based on % of missing values (e.g. variables with more than
   50% of missing values will be removed):

 ``` r